Present Simple Affirmative Negative ESL Games, Activities and Worksheets

 ESL Present Simple Board Game - Grammar and Speaking: Forming Sentences from Prompts - Group Work - Elementary (A1-A2) - 25 minutes

 In this creative present simple board game, students practice making affirmative sentences with prepositions of place.
-Players take it in turns to roll the dice and move their counter along the board.
-When a player lands on a square, they read the subject pronoun and verb, and match it with a place on one of their cards.
-The player then makes a present simple affirmative sentence, adding in the correct preposition, e.g. 'They work in an office'.
+Players take turns rolling the dice and moving their counter along the board.
+When a player lands on a square, they read the subject pronoun and verb and match it with a place on one of their cards.
+The player then makes a present simple affirmative sentence, adding in the correct preposition, e.g. 'They work in an office.'
 If the player's sentence is grammatically correct, they place the card at the bottom of the pile and take one from the top.
 If the player's sentence is incorrect, they keep the card and go back two squares.
 The first player to reach the finish wins the game.

 Present Simple Places Preview